y86-dev/rfcs/text/0000-repr-inherit.md

 I have no knowledge of how the compiler computes the layout of a type, but I have seen some parts of the miri codebase allocating layout for types (I believe these are the same).
 I hope that the compiler has a bit more information than just the alignment and size of a type, otherwise we would need to add that.

+## Compiler changes

 In order to provide the feature, the compiler needs to
 1. compute the layout of all types not marked with/without transitive fields with `#[repr(inherit(..))]`
 2. iteratively compute the layout of all types marked with `#[repr(inherit(..))]`
-  - check that the fields have compatible layouts
+  - check that the fields with the same name have compatible layouts and that all fields are present
   - check that no conflicting `#[repr(inherit(..))]` was specified

 There should exist an iteration limit, for the beginning we could choose something low like 16.
 There should also exist a similar option to `#[recursion_limit()]`, say `#[repr_inherit_iter_limit()]` to select the limit.

+## Semver

+The attribute is only allowed to reference types with all fields visible to the current module and incompatible with types marked by `#[non_exhaustive]`.
+This applies to only the type mentioned in the parenthesis, so the struct you define can have private fields.
+This is because the attribute relies upon types not renaming fields, changing field types and adding types for semantic version compatibility.

 # Drawbacks
 [drawbacks]: #drawbacks